 - CRCC periodically reviews the financial and solvency criteria defined for the entities contracted to manage the investment portfolio of its assets and for the commercial banks in which it has cash deposits.
 The report on the review is submitted to the Administrative and Financial Committee.
 Key Consideration 2 An FMI should have prompt access to its assets and the assets provided by participants, when required.
-Description Q.16.2.1: How has the FMI established that it has a sound legal basis to support enforcement of its interest or ownership rights in assets held in custody?
+Description Q.16.2.1 : How has the FMI established that it has a sound legal basis to support enforcement of its interest or ownership rights in assets held in custody?
 Law 964 of 2005 establishes the principle of protection of guarantees constituted before the CRCC and allows for their execution in the event of default without any judicial procedure.
 The collateral required and pledged to CRCC is affected for the fulfilment of the accepted operations, and for its clearing and settlement and it's an irrevocable source of payment of the acquired obligations.
-For this reason, CRCC, is expressly and irrevocably entitled to carry out or liquidate it at any time and in the event of simple default to comply with any of the obligations guaranteed, without there being any judicial or extrajudicial procedure or injunction related to it and without requiring authorisation for it.
+For this reason, CRCC, is expressly and irrevocably entitled to carry out or liquidate it at any time and in the event of simple default to comply with any of the obligations guaranteed, without there being any judicial or extrajudicial procedure or injunction related to it and without requiring authorization for it.
 The regulatory framework was tested in the event of default management by a General Clearing Member of CRCC in 2012.
-Q.16.2.2: How does the FMI ensure that it has prompt access to its assets, including securities that are held with a custodian in another time zone or legal jurisdiction, in the event of participant default?
-CRCC can quickly access the assets held in the centralised securities depositories (DCV and DECEVAL) as the operational and technological processes for accessing and executing the securities are clearly defined in the systems of the centralised securities depositories.
+Q.16.2.2 : How does the FMI ensure that it has prompt access to its assets, including securities that are held with a custodian in another time zone or legal jurisdiction, in the event of participant default?
+CRCC can quickly access the assets held in the centralized securities depositories (DCV and DECEVAL) as the operational and technological processes for accessing and executing the securities are clearly defined in the systems of the centralized securities depositories.
 The access to the cash provided as collateral by the Members of CRCC is direct as it is deposited in a CRCC account with the Central Bank.
+The CRCC can access the collateral posted in USD directly in accordance with the procedures offered by its correspondent bank.
+However its convertibility to COP is subject to the times defined by the dealing in the spot market of the USDCOP local market.
 CRCC does not use the services of depositaries in another jurisdiction or in a different time zones.
 Key Consideration 3 An FMI should evaluate and understand its exposures to its custodian banks, taking into account the full scope of its relationships with each.
 Description Q.16.3.1: How does the FMI evaluate and understand its exposures to its custodian banks?
 In managing those exposures, how does it take into account the full scope of its relationship with each custodian bank?
 For instance, does the FMI use multiple custodians for the safekeeping of its assets to diversify exposure to any single custodian?
 How does the FMI monitor concentration of risk exposures to its custodian banks?
 CRCC does not use custodian banks.
 CRCC Assets: - CRCC invests part of its own assets in savings accounts in banks with the highest credit ratings granted by a securities rating agency supervised by SFC.